Sonnet 121

 Sonnet 121 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 It is a member of the Fair Youth sequence, in which the poet expresses his love towards his young lover.

 Synopsis

 The poet condemns hypocrisy and decides he's going to be himself.

 Hypocrites force you to lose out on life's fair pleasures.

-They are bad by pointing out your faultsult may actually be a good thing.
+They are bad by pointing out your faults may actually be a good thing.

 You have to hide your pleasurable pursuits from them.